MrEn1gma/Writeups/m0lecon-CTF-Teaser/2020/Andry/README.md

 ```
 # Final
 Turning back to the class `DynamicLoaderService`, after generated file `.dex` success, this function `handleActionFoo` will call `decrypt()` function and use this magic key `EASYPEASY` to get the flag.
 I resolve to use this code to write a script :D.
-> The final solution i save to `Andry/solve1.java`
+> The final solution i saved it to `Andry/solve1.java`

 # Conclusion
 > This is a good challenge for medium level, i've learnt a little bit from their technique.
 I'm very lucky because i had practiced it in picoCTF 2019 :D